helfertool/docs/source/admin/installation.rst

 Installation
 ============

-This installation guide is written for Debian Stretch.
+This installation guide is written for Debian Buster.

 Docker and helfertoolctl
 ------------------------